Pelagicore/vagrant-cookbook/README.md

 snippets should be generic, and use parameters to create code reuse as far as possible.

-It is worth mentioning that since we use Vagrant more or less exclusively with VirtualBox as the virtualization provider, some scripts assume that.
-Most notably where we upgrade to debian testing, we reinstall the dkms module for VirtualBox, to have it rebuilt for the new kernel.
+It is worth mentioning that since Pelagicore use Vagrant almost exclusively with VirtualBox as the virtualization provider, some scripts assume that.
+Most notably when upgrading to debian testing, virtualbox-dkms is reinstalled and rebuilt for the new kernel.

 Directory Structure
 -------------------